FA-mods/SupremeScoreBoard/README.md

 #Installation

-1. Download "SupremeScoreBoard-v1.3.zip" file (see file above this readme)
+1. Download "SupremeScoreBoard-v1.3.zip" file (see files above this readme)
 2. Unzip the file to your "Mods" folder for Supreme Commander FA game, e.g.
 C:\Users\USER_NAME\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Mods\
+3. Click on the Yes button to override files from previous version of this mod (if any)
-3. Enable SupremeScoreBoard mod in Mod Manager (in Supreme Commander FA game)
+4. Enable SupremeScoreBoard mod in Mod Manager (in Supreme Commander FA game)

 or